 - Range: Massachusetts to Florida, west to the Gulf Coast of Georgia

 The Common Northern Whelk, Buccinum undatum, has a stout pale shell from white, yellowish or reddish-brown in tone.
 In life, the outer shell is covered in a bright, yellowish-brown protective cover called periostracum, as with many other marine bivalves and univalves.
 The spire contains seven to eight whorls.
 There are wavy folds crossed by numerous prominent spiral lines.
 The opening is white and broad.

 It does not adapt well to life in the intertidal zones.
 If exposed to air, it may crawl from its shell, risking desiccation.

 They are widely eaten sometimes referred to by its French name bulot.

 - Size: Up to 3 in, 8 cm

 - Habitat: Off shore beyond high watermark in continuous submerges zones

 - Range: Preferring colder water widely distributed from North America as far south as New Jersey, west to European Northern Atlantic Coastlines as far north as Iceland

 Murex shells and their kin include over a thousand species, counting the Drills, which have become serious pests in oyster beds.
 All of this group are carnivores, feeding mainly on bivalves.
 Their outer shells are heavy, ridged and spiny, and very attractive to collectors.

-Very uncommon compared to other species, the Giant Eastern Murex also know as, the Giant Atlantic Murex, Hexaplex fulvescens, as the name suggests, are big sea snails, the biggest of the Murexes.
+Giant Eastern Murex also know as, the Giant Atlantic Murex, Hexaplex fulvescens, is uncommon compared to other species of Murex, and as the name suggests, they are big sea snails, the biggest of the Murexes.
 So to have one in your collection is very lucky.
 They possess several rows of ridges with glorious protruding spines.
 Their outer shell may be colored whitish, grayish or pale brown, the aperture is oval with hollow spiny edges.